Suns sign Saben Lee to two-way contract

 — Phoenix Suns (@Suns) July 13, 2023

+Phoenix extended a qualifying offer to Lee heading into free agency, making him a restricted free agent.
+The team was able to match any deals Lee signed elsewhere, but the point guard accepting the qualifying offer makes him the 16th player currently rostered and only one so far on a two-way deal.

 Lee appeared in 23 games with the Suns in 2022-23, averaging 6.3 points, 2.8 assists and 2.0 rebounds in 15.8 minutes.
 Lee first signed with the Suns on Jan.
-11 and scored in double figures in a career-long four consecutive games from Jan.
-13 to 21.
+11 and scored in double figures in a career-long four consecutive games from in mid-January.

 Lee has also played in the NBA G League over the last two seasons, earning selection to the NBA G League Next Up Game as part of NBA All-Star 2023 and All-NBA G League Second Team honors for the 2021-22 season.

-Lee was the 38th overall pick in the 2020 NBA Draft following three collegiate seasons at Vanderbilt University.
+Lee was the 38th overall pick in the 2020 NBA Draft following three collegiate seasons at Vanderbilt.
 Lee graduated from Corona del Sol High School in Tempe and was a two-time First Team All-State selection in Arizona.